4rknova/gistmirror/README.md

 Run the script to generate an empty config file in the same directory.
-Edit the generated config file to add you github access token and the output directory where you backup will be stored.
+Edit the generated config file to add you github access token and the output directory where your backup will be stored.